-What you must pay when you get these services Services that are covered for you Opioid treatment program services\ Members of our plan with opioid use disorder (OUD) can There is no coinsurance, receive coverage of services to treat OUD through an Opioid copayment, or deductible for Treatment Program (OTP) which includes the following Medicare-covered opioid services: treatment program services.
-U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
-Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments Please note: A separate cost sharing may apply if additional services are provided. \This service may require prior authorization.
+What you must pay when Services that are covered for you you get these services Opioid treatment program services Members of our plan with opioid use disorder (OUD) can There is no coinsurance. receive coverage of services to treat OUD through an Opioid copayment, or deductible for Treatment Program (OTP) which includes the following Medicare-covered opioid services: treatment program services. • U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
+Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments Please note: A separate cost sharing may apply if additional services are provided.
+This service may require prior authorization.
 See Section 2.1 of this chapter for details.
-Outpatient diagnostic tests and therapeutic services and supplies\ Covered services include, but are not limited to: X-rays There is no coinsurance, copayment, or deductible for Medicare-covered x-rays.
-20% of the total cost for Radiation (radium and isotope) therapy including Medicare-covered therapeutic technician materials and supplies radiology services and supplies.
-20% of the total cost Special imaging procedures, such as MRI, CT, and PET for Medicare-covered special scans.
-All special imaging procedures need to be coordinated by your ordering provider through the imaging procedures and imaging benefit administrator.
-See Chapter 2, Section 1 special diagnostic tests. for contact information.

-Special diagnostic tests, such as ultrasounds and Holter
+Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: X-rays There is no coinsurance, copayment, or deductible for Medicare-covered x-rays.
+Radiation (radium and isotope) therapy including technician \$50 copayment for Medicarecovered therapeutic radiology materials and supplies services and supplies.
+There is no coinsurance, Special imaging procedures, such as MRI, CT, and PET scans.
+All special imaging procedures need to be copayment, or deductible for Medicare-covered special coordinated by your ordering provider through Providence imaging procedures and Medical Foundation. special diagnostic tests.
+Special diagnostic tests, such as ultrasounds and Holter monitoring any services aside from the Medicare-covered lab, blood, or other diagnostic tests and procedures described above.